mmj-the-fighter/SimpleMachine/README.md

 ```

 ### Note
-AI is used for writing this README.md
+This README has been written with the help of AI for formatting and some descriptions.